Qiskit/qiskit-tutorials/.github/CONTRIBUTING.md

 # Contributing

-If you would like to contribute to the Qiskit tutorials, there are a number of ways to get involved:
+If you would like to contribute to the Qiskit IQX tutorials, there are a number of ways to get involved:

 * **Issues**: Issues can be reported with GitHub [issue